Global Health Technologies

 Design Competition

 All teams selected as semi-finalists will have the option to receive coaching from mentors in global health.
-Using insights from coaching, teams will prepare oral presentations (<6 minutes), which will be presented live at the competition finale on April 12 to a panel of judges from diverse disciplinary backgrounds, including medicine, engineering, and public health.
-Judges will select awards for 1st, 2nd, and 3rd place, along with an award honoring the design that best considers diversity, equity, and inclusion throughout the design process.
+Using insights from coaching, teams will prepare oral presentations (<6 minutes), which will be presented live at the competition finale on April 11 to a panel of judges from diverse disciplinary backgrounds, including medicine, engineering, and public health.
+Judges will select awards for 1st, 2nd, and 3rd place, along with other sponsored awards for projects making advances in digital health or materials sciences, focusing on diversity, equity, and inclusion, utilizing or producing open-sourced material, and evolving a previously existing project.

 Competition eligibility criteria: